 Genetic causes of diabetes insipidus are very rare.

 In most cases diabetes insipidus is not inherited.
-Very rarely, it can be due to inherited conditions such as a mutation in the genes that produce anti-diuretic hormone or faults in the genes that produce receptors within the kidney cells that enable anti-diuretic hormone to function.
+Very rarely, it can be due to inherited conditions such as a mutation (defect) in the genes that produce anti-diuretic hormone or faults in the genes that produce receptors (which normally recognise vasopressin) within the kidney cells that enable anti-diuretic hormone to function.

 Certain blood and urine tests can point to a diagnosis of diabetes insipidus such as a high sodium level (hypernatraemia) and high concentration of the blood (serum or plasma osmolality), along with a low urine concentration (urine osmolality).